Provar

 Select the relevant Web Service Connection in the Connection parameter:

-Now you can perform a SOAP or REST request.
-To perform a REST Request (including AWS operations for Provar 1.9.7 and later), move on to the next section.
+Now, you can perform a SOAP or REST request.
+To perform a REST Request (including AWS operations), move on to the next section.
 For a SOAP Request, skip ahead to Performing a SOAP Request.

 Performing a REST Request